geomoose/gm3/docs/workshop/index.md

 * More info is available in the GeoMoose [How-to style the toolbar guide.](http://geomoose.github.io/gm3/howto/style-the-toolbar.html)

-## Put a sweet gradiant on the header
+## Put a sweet gradient on the header

 ```css
 .header {